Keyboard shortcuts

 Why a library, not keywords

-Schedule.every, Schedule.after, and Schedule.at are prelude functions rather than hard-coded keywords.
+schedule.every, schedule.after, and schedule.at are ordinary stdlib functions (imported with use std/schedule) rather than hard-coded keywords.
 This matters because common patterns — dynamic intervals like every N.minutes where N depends on state, cron expressions, pause/resume logic, user-defined event sources (webhooks, subscriptions) — all fight fixed keyword syntax.
-Keeping Schedule.* a library sidesteps every one of them.
-See The Prelude & Interfaces.
+Keeping schedule.* a library sidesteps every one of them.
+See The Standard Library.